sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_s4hana_sandbox_syscopy/README.md

 ## Playbook Execution
 Before running the playbook, please read the main [README](https://github.com/sap-linuxlab/ansible.playbooks_for_sap/blob/main/README.md) for detailed instructions, prerequisites, and best practices.

+In addition, this playbook requires an existing NFS with the SAP HANA complete data backup files.

 ### Provisioning and Installation
 This method provisions a new host(s) and installs the SAP system.